TommyMalone/MobiusDigitalCodeSample/README.md

 # MobiusDigitalCodeSample
 A code sample from a game engine I wrote in graduate school.
-The repository to the full engine can be found [here](https://github.com/TommyMalone/FIEAGameEngine/tree/main).
+The repository of the full engine can be found [here](https://github.com/TommyMalone/FIEAGameEngine/tree/main).

 This is a general representation of how I like to write code.
 A documentation generation tool was used with this project to produce documentation from the header comments.
 Much of the magic/core of the engine has to do with how Datum and Scope work together.
 If time/interest allows I might reccomend looking at [Scope.h](https://github.com/TommyMalone/FIEAGameEngine/blob/main/source/Library.Shared/Scope.h), [Scope.cpp](https://github.com/TommyMalone/FIEAGameEngine/blob/main/source/Library.Shared/Scope.cpp), and [ScopeTest.cpp](https://github.com/TommyMalone/FIEAGameEngine/blob/main/source/UnitTest.Library.Desktop/ScopeTest.cpp) in the full repository.